pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 resource driver is responsible for setting ResourceClaim.AvailableOnNodes so that those nodes are not included.

-But if a Pod with ResoureClaims already got scheduled onto a node without the feature enabled, kubelet will start it without those additional resources.
+But if a Pod with ResourceClaims already got scheduled onto a node without the feature enabled, kubelet will start it without those additional resources.
 Applications must be prepared for this and refuse to run.
 This will put the Pod into a failed state that administrators or users need to resolve by